-- MacBook Pro Retina 13″ or 15″ 2015 – Fewer of the reliability issues that affected the 2012-2014 models, just as quick as the 2016-2018 models, but with none of the terrible keyboard and display issues.
-Bonus points for cheaply upgradable hard drives, SD card and normal USB ports.
+- MacBook Pro Retina 13″ or 15″ 2014-5 – Fewer of the reliability issues that affected the 2012-2014 models, just as quick as the 2016-2018 models, but with none of the terrible keyboard and display issues.
+Bonus points for cheaply upgradable hard drives, SD card reader and normal USB ports.

 - iMac 27″ Retina 2015 onwards – The reason I would consider this is the stunning screen.
 Everything else is “meh” to fine, but the screen makes up for a lot of my indifference.
 Earlier models can suffer from GPU failures and should be viewed with some suspicion.

 - Mac mini 2018 – A brilliant little machine, only let down by the soldered on hard drive.